 The Township's fire fighters, which comprise a majority of the Township's employees, are represented by a union.
-The existing union agreement will expire on December 31, 2008.
+The existing union agreement expired on December 31, 2008.
+The Township approved a new union contract with the fire fighters to commence on January 1, 2009.

-(12) Compliance
+(3) Compliance